 Touring: The Divination Palace | A UK/Catalan co-production

 The Divination Palace is a scalable performance installation inspired by African art and music.
+Available for indoor and outdoor touring in the UK and Internationally.

 Available to Tour: A multi-sensory performance & participatory installation.
+Created by Dr Jim Parris (UK) and Xumo Nounjo (Cameroon/Catalonia).

 • Scalable and adaptable